Franz Kafka: Critical interpretations

-However, James Hawes argues many of Kafka's descriptions of the legal proceedings in The Trial—metaphysical, absurd, bewildering and nightmarish as they might appear—are based on accurate and informed descriptions of German and Austrian criminal proceedings of the time, which were inquisitorial rather than adversarial.
+However, James Hawes argues that many of Kafka's descriptions of the legal proceedings in The Trial—metaphysical, absurd, bewildering and nightmarish as they might appear—are based on accurate and informed descriptions of German and Austrian criminal proceedings of the time, which were inquisitorial rather than adversarial.
 Although he worked in insurance, as a trained lawyer Kafka was "keenly aware of the legal debates of his day".
 In a 2009 publication that uses Kafka's office writings as its point of departure, Pothik Ghosh states that with Kafka, law "has no meaning outside its fact of being a pure force of domination and determination".

 Kafka's work often refers to animals — "zoopoetics," in Jacques Derrida's term.
 Joachim Seyppel has noted that his stories contain "countless references to animals, human-animal comparisons, allusions to animal life, fables, and animal motifs; there are important works in which the human person has been transformed into an animal, or vice versa.
 There are hardly any stories in which Kafka did not include at least one significant reference to creatures of the animal kingdom".
 "Already in his earliest surviving correspondence, he uses animal figures to convey psychological insights, his favorite being the mole."
 In Kafka's work animals sometimes "occupy leading roles, as narrators and central characters", but there is a "comparative absence of named species in Kafka's fiction".
 Themes of his stories range from animal cruelty to entomophobia to animal training.
 Animals are often shown as "others" that suffer from human "animalesque" actions, with Kafka's ideas thus converging with ecocentrist and postcolonialist thoughts.